Aliases for FPR1 Gene

 FPR1 (Formyl Peptide Receptor 1) is a Protein Coding gene.
-Diseases associated with FPR1 include Susceptibility To Localized Juvenile Periodontitis and Periodontitis, Aggressive, 1.
-Among its related pathways are Cytokine Signaling in Immune system and Innate Immune System.
+Diseases associated with FPR1 include Susceptibility To Localized Juvenile Periodontitis and Periodontitis.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
 Gene Ontology (GO) annotations related to this gene include G-protein coupled receptor activity and RAGE receptor binding.
 An important paralog of this gene is FPR2.

 UniProtKB/Swiss-Prot for FPR1 Gene